👋Meet Miss Klipfel

 Norwegian fjords, and camped with Bedouins in Wadi Rum, I am an explorer by nature.
 These experiences, along with countless others, have inspired me to cultivate an explorer mindset in my students.

-I’m a National Geographic Certified Educator, 2020 New England Aquarium Ocean Stewardship Educator Award Winner, and now beyond thrilled to be a 2023 Grosvenor Teacher Fellow.
-I can’t wait to explore the most remote parts of Patagonia and learn from world-class experts to bring the world back to my students.
 When not in the classroom or exploring the world, you can find me coaching field hockey, visiting a new MLB ballpark, wakeboarding on the lake, or heading out for a run.